Joseph Mainzer: Life

-Mainzer left Germany on account of his political opinions, and in 1833 went to Brussels.
+Mainzer left Prussia on account of his political opinions, and in 1833 went to Brussels.
 There he wrote an opera, and acted as musical editor of L'Artiste.
 Moving to Paris, he taught popular singing classes and contributed musical articles to journals.

-In 1839 Mainzer went to the United Kingdom, and in 1841 he competed unsuccessfully for the music chair at the University of Edinburgh.
-He was in Edinburgh till about 1848, when he left for Manchester.
+In 1839 Mainzer emigrated to the United Kingdom, and in 1841 he competed unsuccessfully for the music chair at the University of Edinburgh.
+He remained in Edinburgh till about 1848, when he left for Manchester.
 There he died, 10 November 1851.

 Works

 Mainzer's best-known work was Singing for the Million, London, 1841.
 It passed through many editions, and its title was taken by Thomas Hood as the subject of a humorous poem.
 The system was the French method of solfège with absolute pitch: Mainzer himself had success with it.
 His other works include: